jenskeiner/lintr/docs/project_plan.md

   - [x] 1.8.1: Create a rule that checks if a default branch exists.
   - [] 1.8.2: Create a rule that checks if the default branch is named "develop".
   - [] 1.8.3: Create a rule that checks if contributors are required to sign off on web-based commits.
+  - [x] 1.8.4: Create a rule that checks if the setting "Whether to require contributors to sign off on web-based commits" is enabled (web_commit_signoff_required).
 - [] 1.9: Create initial rule sets.
   - [x] 1.9.1: Review rule set discovery logic and ensure rule sets can be created programmatically as well as through configuration.
   - [x] 1.9.2: Create a minimalistic default rule set.